djalbat/reaction-hooks/README.md

 }

 childContextSet(childContext) {
-  useContext(this. childContext);
+  useContext(this, childContext);
 }
 ```
-In the `getChildContext()` lifecycle method, two of the topmost component's own methods are assigned to the context, which is then passed to the component's children.
-Conversely, in the `childContextSet()` lifecycle method, whatever methods are on the child context at this point, which will have been assigned by the topmost component's children, are assigned to the topmost component.
+In the `getChildContext()` lifecycle method, two of the topmost component's own methods are assigned to the context, which is then passed to the component's descendants.
+Conversely, in the `childContextSet()` lifecycle method, whatever methods are on the child context at this point, which will have been assigned by the topmost component's descendants, are assigned to the topmost component.

-Beginning to look down at the component's children, we see that the `GotItHeader` component adds two of its own methods to the context:
+Beginning to look down at the component's descendants, we see that the `GotItHeader` component adds two of its own methods to the context:

 ```
 export default class GotItHeader extends Component {